atkinssamuel/TensorflowBostonHousingRegression/README.md

 *Figure 2: The approximated fit overlayed upon the actual data*

-Given the limited data, the failure of the model is expected.
-Despite the weak fit shown in Figure 2, this model clearly demonstrated that it was capable of generally approximating the data.
+Given the limited data, the failure of the model was expected, and has been configrmed by the above Figure.
+Many peaks and valleys were completed dismissed by the fit.
+Despite this, the model clearly demonstrated its capability to generally approximate the data.